|Credit Card||Bonus||Bonus Eligibility||Annual Fee|

 Annual fees used to be the devil of credit card talk, but now, many cards with fees pack on so many perks, the fee is worth it.
+For example, both the Chase Sapphire Preferred and its premium cousin, the Chase Sapphire Reserve, are among the most popular annual fee travel cards.
 You cannot just take a card’s perks at face value, though.
 If you don’t plan on using these bonuses each year, then the card’s annual fee might not be worth it for you.

 Read one Slickdeal writer’s experience with annual fee cards.
-They realized that a travel card with an annual fee was giving them over $1,000 in added value over a no-fee cash-back card.
+They realized that a travel card with an annual fee was giving them over $1,000 in added value over a no-fee cash rewards card.

 How To Redeem Travel Credit Card Points